tpascarella/sr50/docs/investing/financial-capital.md

 *Capital*, the term, is defined as the portion of financial resources you are able to invest.
 Different asset classes have different capital requirements in order to get started.

-## Comparing Asset Classes By Capital/Time/Effort Requirements
+## Comparing Asset Classes By Capital / Time / Effort Requirements

 <APITable>